 If you remember the scene where No-Face accompanied Chihiro in the train ride, you now have the chance to bring your fantasy to life and ride on that same train.
 This picturesque spot is probably the most popular throughout the entire exhibit, so get your cameras ready.

 Apart from admiring and posing beside the well-crafted installations of the Ghibli films, you can also partake in folding cute Totoro-themed origami.
-You can also write personal letters to a friend or loved one beneath the origami paper, serving as a simple but great gift.
+Write personal letters to a friend or loved one beneath the origami paper, serving as a simple but great gift.
 This booth can be found at the My Neighbor Totoro gallery, where there is a comfy tatami room for you to indulge in your craft.

-At the Spirited Away gallery, you can also draw soot sprites on the paper provided while soaking in the ambience of a boiler room.
+At the Spirited Away gallery, draw soot sprites on the paper provided while soaking in the ambience of a boiler room.
 There are different coloured pencils and even instructions on how to draw various types of sprites.

 If you want to imprint the memory of this exhibition forever, head to the merchandise shop and get yourself some Studio Ghibli-themed souvenirs.
 A cute No Face Bean Bag Soft Toy will set you back $37.30, while a Dai-Totoro Plush costs $47.10.

-You can also purchase their Logo T-Shirt ($30), which are available in black and white variations while spotting the Studio Ghibli name.
-The shop sells almost everything, from books to tote bags and totoro-shaped hats ($62.20), with prices ranging from $23.70 to $146.50.
+Also available for purchase is their Logo T-Shirt ($30), which is available in black and white variations while spotting the Studio Ghibli name.
+The shop sells almost everything, from books to tote bags and totoro-shaped hats ($62.20), with prices ranging from $23.70–$146.50.

-With several life-sized installations of adorable Studio Ghibli characters, film sets, and exclusive merchandise, making a trip to The World of Studio Ghibli exhibition is definitely worth your time.
-Tag a friend along so that you can take all the pictures you want, this will be an unforgettable experience for both fans and for those who haven’t watched the movies before.
+With several life-sized installations of adorable Studio Ghibli characters, film sets, and exclusive merchandise, making a trip to The World of Studio Ghibli exhibition in Singapore is definitely worth your time.
+Tag a friend along so that you can take all the pictures you want.
+This will be an unforgettable experience for both fans and for those who haven’t watched the movies before.

 Location: ArtScience Museum